Why the N95 mask shortage is more complicated than “there aren’t enough masks” — and why it’s OK to buy N95 masks to protect yourself and others

-It’s complicated.
-As of this writing, the answer is yes and no. What the United States currently faces is not so much a shortage, but a supply chain nightmare.
-Masks are available, but getting them to those who need them can be challenging.
+Not anymore.
+At the beginning of the pandemic, the answer was yes and no. What the United States faced was not so much a shortage, but a supply chain nightmare.
+Masks were available, but getting them to those who needed them was challenging.
 Here are some reasons why:

 No centralized supply

 Since the United States government does not have a centralized supply of masks to distribute, hospitals, medical facilities, and state and local government agencies must source personal protective equipment (PPE) for themselves.
-This means some medical facilities have enormous stockpiles of N95 masks, while others have an N95 mask shortage and doctors and nurses must re-wear one-time-use respirators over and over for weeks or months at a time.
+This means some medical facilities had enormous stockpiles of N95 masks, while others had an N95 mask shortage and doctors and nurses were re-wearing one-time-use respirators over and over for weeks or months at a time.

 Exclusive supply contracts